coderitter/knight-validation/README.md

 class YourConstraint extends Constraint {

-  // Override the abstract method validate async validate(obj: any, property: string|string[]): Promise<Misfit|undefined> {
+  // Override the abstract method validate async validate(obj: any, properties: string|string[]): Promise<Misfit|undefined> {

-    // At first you want to check if the property is absent because in case of absense you do not want to validate because a property may be optional. if (this.isPropertyAbsent(obj, property)) {
+    // At first you want to check if the properties are absent because in case of absense you do not want to validate because a property may be optional. if (this.arePropertyAbsent(obj, properties)) {
       return
     }

-    // Next you need to check if the property was a single or a combined one.
-Maybe you just implement on of the two possibilities. if (typeof property == 'string') {
+    // Next you need to check if the properties were single or a nultiple ones.
+Maybe you just implement on of the two possibilities. if (typeof properties == 'string') {
       // In case of a single property
     }
     else {